quixio/quix-streams/docs/processing.md

 **Example:**

-Imagine we get temperature readings from multiple sensors in multiple locations.
+Imagine you get temperature readings from multiple sensors in multiple locations.
-Each message uses a sensor ID as a message key, but we want them to use location ID instead to do aggregations downstream.
+Each message uses a sensor ID as a message key, but you want them to use location ID instead to do aggregations downstream.

 Message format: